sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/AdvancedConfigurationsRHEL/AdditionalNIC_rhel.rst

 Configure additional NICs and specify Kernel Parameters on the nodes
 =======================================================================

+.. caution:: Assigning IP rules to additional NICs is not supported on RHEL or Rocky clusters.

-Omnia provides two ways of configuring additional NICs, assigning IP rules, and defining Kernel command-line parameters on the nodes:
+Omnia provides two ways of configuring additional NICs and defining Kernel command-line parameters on the nodes:

 1. You can choose to do these during cluster provisioning itself.
 To do this, you need to add the necessary inputs to the ``input/network_spec.yml`` and ``input/server_spec.yml`` and then run the ``discovery_provision.yml`` playbook.
 To know more about configuring them during provisioning, `click here <../OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.html#running-the-provision-tool>`_.
 2. Or you can run the ``server_spec_update.yml`` playbook separately after the ``discovery_provision.yml`` playbook has been executed and the nodes have booted up.
 To do so, you need to add the necessary inputs to the ``input/network_spec.yml`` and ``input/server_spec.yml`` and then run the ``server_spec_update.yml`` playbook.